-“For most people, trouble sleeping is caused by lack of physical activity during the day or too much caffeine, but it can be a sign of a more concerning issue,” says Favini.
-“Depression, anxiety, and thyroid problems can all impact sleep.
-If you have trouble sleeping for a long period of time, discuss it with your doctor.”
+"For most people, trouble sleeping is caused by lack of physical activity during the day or too much caffeine, but it can be a sign of a more concerning issue," says Nate Favini, MD, chief medical lead at primary care company Forward.
+"Depression, anxiety, and thyroid problems can all impact sleep.
+If you have trouble sleeping for a long period of time, discuss it with your doctor."

 You're tired all the time.

 There are a million things to blame for your tiredness.
 But if you're constantly drained no matter what you do, inflammation might be to blame.